cirrax/puppet-postfix/REFERENCE.md

 Data type: `String`

-defaults to 'install'
+defaults to 'installed'

-Default value: `'present'`
+Default value: `'installed'`

 ##### <a name="-postfix--use_profile"></a>`use_profile`